 Name your top 3 adventures?
 And why were they so special?

-The second was my recent hike along the Sinai Trail in Egypt.
 It was unexpectedly profound and spiritual, representing another starting point for a new project on which I am currently working: I plan to hike on the long trails of the Eastern Mediterranean basin, listening to the land and the people alike, focusing on the similarities rather than the differences.
 In short, it is a personal pilgrimage on a path to knowledge and peace.

-The third adventure – although not a “traveling” one according to the traditional definition of the word – was writing my first book.
+Although not a “traveling” one according to the traditional definition of the word – was writing my first book.
 I discovered that writing gives me the opportunity to travel inwards, often while retracing the steps I have physically walked during my trips.
 It is an adventure as rough, exciting, and unpredictable as any other, and it has ended up defining who I am today.

 On the night we summited Mt Katherine in the Sinai Peninsula, we pitched our tents against strong winds that felt as if they would throw us off the cliff.
 The howling was more menacing than the actual vigour of the gale, and it sounded even worse inside the tent.
 On top of that, our tent was rather tall for such a stormy night.
 It kept bending and bouncing on our faces, and I feared it would break to pieces, leaving us homeless and exposed to the ferocity of the elements.
 For a while, I decided to sleep sitting up, still wrapped in my sleeping bag, resisting the gusts with my body!
 After an hour, though, I just collapsed and fell asleep on the mat, utterly oblivious to what was happening around me or what might happen.